 Implementation Zones: Implementation Zones (IZs) are a data-driven approach to describing district- and building-level implementation processes and outcomes.
-A district will be placed in one of four Implementation Zones.
+A district will be placed in an Implementation Zone based on their data.
 The Early Implementation Zone includes districts beginning DCI.
 The Developing Zone includes districts putting elements of the DCI Framework into place and starting to see evidence of effective implementation.
 The Initial Implementation Zone includes districts implementing all pieces of the DCI Framework to some, and possibly varying, extent across the district.
 The Full Implementation Zone includes districts showing initial evidence of sustaining effective practices.
 Lastly, the Initial Sustaining Zone is for districts showing sustained implementation of effective practices across multiple years.